Still Mine: Reception

 Still Mine received mostly positive reviews.
 On Rotten Tomatoes, the film holds a 94% score rating, sampled from 62 critics' reviews.
 Its consensus reads: "James Cromwell and Geneviève Bujold are outstanding in this tender, affecting, insightful drama about the bonds and sacrifices of marriage."
 It holds a rating of 72 out of 100 at Metacritic, indicating "generally favorable reviews".

 The New York Times reviewer Stephen Holden wrote that the film has a "spiky integrity.
 Dry-eyed and observant, it refuses to pity Craig and Irene Morrison...Mr.
 Cromwell, who is more than a decade younger than his character, lends Craig a compelling depth, intelligence and resoluteness.
 He stands about 6-foot-7, and with a Roman nose on a head that seems chiseled out of rock, radiates an imperial authority.
 Miss Bujold, alert and birdlike, imbues Irene with a starchy tenacity and a sharp sense of humor."

 The Washington Post reviewer Michael O'Sullivan wrote "Interwoven with McGowan’s plot about the little guy vs. big government is an even more engaging and nuanced tale of romance.
 It contributes to an unflashy, quietly stirring dramatic experience.
 As Craig and Irene, Cromwell and Bujold deliver a pair of superb performances."

 Awards and nominations

 The film garnered seven nominations at the 1st Canadian Screen Awards, including Best Picture, Best Actor (Cromwell), Best Actress (Bujold), Best Original Screenplay (McGowan), Best Cinematography (Brendan Steacy), Best Editing (Roderick Deogrades) and Best Original Score (Hugh Marsh, Don Rooke and Michelle Willis).
 Cromwell won the award for Best Performance by an Actor in a Leading Role.
+Co-producer Tamara Deverell would later go on to be an Academy Award-winning production designer.